weebNeedWeed/ws-intro-to-cfn/content/_index.md

 #### Overview

 In this lab, you will learn the basis of **AWS CloudFormation** and **Terraform**, two tools that enable you to provision AWS resources by defining a file called *template*.
 In a template, you specify the resources you need, the properties for each resource and the location you want those resources to be deployed.
 CloudFormation and Terraform will interpret your template and generate your resources automatically.
+And at the end of each section, you will learn how to put your knowledge into practice by defining a template to provision the resources needed in an architecture.

 ![Overall](/images/overall.png)